 How to Prepare for Your Wrigley Field Visit

-- Slather on the sunscreen, pack hats, and layers for all of you.
+- Slather on the sunscreen (aerosol is NOT allowed in the park), pack hats, and bring layers for all of you.
 Chicago weather changes in an instant, and the friendly confines can also be named “the sunny confines.”
 Also, if there is a hot day, be sure to have some type of fabric for your little one to sit on (the sun beats down on the seats and they get HOT).

 - Pack snacks.
 As long as you use a plastic baggie, security will not stop you regarding bringing in snacks to the ball park for your little one.
 But don’t forget to indulge in some of the delicious treats from the ballpark!